philipp-baumann/simplerspec.opus/README.md

 simplerspec.opus
 ================

-The goal of simplerspec.sae is to facilitate spectral measurement workflows for Bruker spectrometers.
+The goal of simplerspec.opus is to facilitate spectral measurement workflows for Bruker spectrometers.
 It is tailored to file outputs and directory structures produced by the Bruker OPUS and OPUS Lab software.

 Installation
 ------------

-You can install the released version of simplerspec.opus using
+You can install the most recent version of simplerspec.opus using

 ``` r
 devtools::install_github("philipp-baumann/simplerspec.opus")